-Visits per 16 daylight hours in September
+^{} Visits per 16 daylight hours in September

-- 6.3.6 The model provides a means to directly compare the consequences of development (in terms of increased SPA visitor numbers) at a potential development location.
-Accordingly, 100 new dwellings at Crowborough, in close proximity to parts of the SPA, is predicted to lead to 12.2 extra visitors per 16 hours, in contrast to 5.1 extra visitors for an equivalent number of dwellings at East Grinstead, or 1.2 extra visitors for the same number at Haywards Heath, further away from the Forest (Clarke et al, 2010).
-The analysis shows that, although the existing numbers of visitors to Ashdown Forest may not be negatively affecting populations of Dartford warbler and nightjar, the visitors associated with new strategic housing allocations may do, especially in combination with the effects of other plans and projects.
-Generally speaking, the closer an individual dwelling or residential development is to the Forest, the more likely its inhabitants are to visit on a regular basis. - 6.3.7 Clarke et al (2010) found that the majority of visitors travelling by car (>85%) originated from within a 15km distance from the Forest (see Figure 6.1).
+- 6.3.7 Clarke et al (2010) found that the majority of visitors travelling by car (>85%) originated from within a 15km distance from the Forest (see Figure 6.1).
 In order to establish a zone of influence around Ashdown Forest within which SANG should be provided in a similar way to the Thames Basin, the distances between post code origin and SAC/SPA from field survey data were recalculated for all modes of transport; see Figure 6.2.
 The recalculations excluded invalid post codes, stem post codes, records that gave no response and those within the Forest (n=286 out of 639 interviews conducted). - 6.3.8 Following consultations with Natural England, a 7km zone of influence around Ashdown Forest was established.
 This is the area within which the majority (83%) of regular visitors to the Forest originate, and therefore where measures targeted at reducing pressure on the Forest would be most effective.
 See Figure 6.3.
-Natural England has stated that 8ha of SANG should be provided for every 1,000 increase in population (or part thereof) within this zone, in line with the Thames Basin Heaths approach to avoidance and mitigation. - 6.3.9 SANGs should be complimented by developer-funded changes to access management within Ashdown Forest to reduce the onsite impacts of the remaining people who will inevitably continue to visit the site.
+Natural England has stated that 8ha of SANG should be provided for every 1,000 increase in population (or part thereof) within this zone, in line with the Thames Basin Heaths approach to avoidance and mitigation. - 6.3.9 SANGs should be complimented by developer-funded changes to access management within Ashdown Forest to reduce the onsite impacts of the remaining people who will inevitably continue to visit the site. - 6.3.10 The Mid Sussex District Plan sets out a housing requirement for the District based on the Local Housing Assessment which identifies a need for 10,600 homes to be built between 2011 and 2031.
+This requirement will be delivered through strategic development at Burgess Hill (outside of the 7km zone of influence), Neighbourhood Plans and existing commitments.
+The majority of towns and parishes in the District are committed to preparing their own Neighbourhood Plan.
+It is estimated from Neighbourhood Plans and the Council's housing land supply information that a range of between 200 and 500 homes could be delivered within the 7km zone around the Ashdown Forest over the plan period. - 6.3.11 The amount of SANG that would be required to support this level of development in order to avoid adverse disturbance effects on the Ashdown Forest SPA's bird assemblage can be calculated in accordance with Natural England's requirement for 8ha of SANG for every 1,000 increase in population.
+The calculation is shown in Table 6.2. - 6.3.12 The deliverability and viability of providing SANGs within Mid Sussex, and the best means of funding them, have also been explored.